 Alternative entry qualifications will be considered on an individual basis.

 The Level 2 Electrical Installation programme consists of a City & Guilds Level 2 Technical Certificate in Electrical Installation and a mandatory tutorial session.
 Learners without a GCSE Grade 4 (or equivalent) in English and/or Maths will be required to complete a suitable qualification in these areas alongside their electrical course.

 The City & Guilds Level 2 Technical Certificate has been designed to develop a high level of occupational skills in the field of electrical installation and provide a platform from which learners can progress into an apprenticeship programme, into employment or on to further study.

 Learners will complete units covering health & safety, industrial practices, electrical science, electrical technology and the installation of typical circuits and systems.

 The mandatory tutorial session will allow learners to interact with their assigned tutor for progress and development, as well as engage with the Hartlepool College of Further Education tutorial programme.

-A variety of teaching strategies will be employed in delivering this qualification, dependant upon the unit content.
+A variety of teaching strategies will be employed in delivering this qualification, dependent upon the unit content.
 This may include lectures, seminars, practical work, simulated work environments and group activities.

 Teaching and learning activities will take place in a range of specialist facilities, workshops and classrooms.